STORY COACHING RESULTS

 Your leadership is drawn from your lived experience, a resource as rich as water or sunlight.
 Your words have the power to move people and break down walls.
 And as a leader, you can source this power, frame it, and organize around it in order to be more fulfilled in your work, more authentic to your values, and more inspiring on stage and off.

 I help my clients to find and integrate life lessons and insights, translating them into applicable wisdom, matching this wisdom to further strategic goals, build effective messaging and feed your various platforms.
 This process strengthens leadership presence, helping you stand on the any stage, large or small, with tools and skills to take your audience on a journey into unknown territories, and bring them to the destination of your own design.

 Along the way, this work can bring joy to your work and revitalize your purpose, as you tell a new story into being every day.
 Here are a few clients that I have been fortunate enough to support.

 Seeding a New Vision

 Jessica Rolph's first company, Happy Family Organics, was well on the move, having grown from nothing into an industry leader.
 Yet deep down, Jessica knew she had another story to tell.
-Through a year of working on speech development and story development, we helped reshape her storytelling landscape, retell the Happy Family story and give her stage presence a boost.
+Through a year of working on speech development and story development, Jay helped Jessica retell the Happy Family story, strengthen her stage presence and confidence, and launch her next company, Lovevery, which has skyrocketed to success and now has 300,000 members and $200M in annual revenue.

 “Our work together helped me organize my insights and stories for speaking and also for launching my new company.
 In fact, I've been using one of the stories that you helped me with in many successful pitches.
 We got a huge amount of mileage out of that story!"